About Factors

 Enter any whole number up to 10 million for the complete factor list, count, prime factorization, and factor pairs.
 Two-factor results get the prime badge; the pairs view doubles as a 'ways to arrange in a rectangle' answer for everything from classroom seating to tile layouts.

 Comparing factors ACROSS two numbers?
-That's the GCF Calculator
+That's the GCF Calculator.

 The Square-Root Method